lukasmartinelli/pgclimb/README.md

 <img align="right" alt="Climbing elephant" src="logo.png" />

-Generate JSON reports from PostgreSQL to create readonly APIs or for publishing open data sets.
+Generate JSON, CSV, XLSX, YAML, XML, Markdown or HTML reports from PostgreSQL to publish data sets or for creating readonly APIs.

-## Example
+`pgreport` has solid support for JSON and allows more sophisticated workflows without falling back to scriping language compared to just using `psql`.

+## Generate a readonly API

 Let's generate a `communities.json` files containing an overview of all files and a file for each community containing the details.